shopware/shopware/adr/2021-10-21-app-scripting.md

 Each script has its twig environments to improve execution stability.
 In failure cases, we will throw our exception.
 The twig environment is reduced to the only set of functionality that is needed; features like block and many template features are disabled.
 Script loading can happen in multiple implementations, the default implementation will use the object cache to load the scripts and if missing loading it from the database.
+The compiled scripts will be cached on the filesystem in a separate folder per app and per appVersion.
 For development purposes, the scripts can be loaded from the filesystem to allow easier development.
 The default Twig cache will be used for faster code execution.

 ### Example pseudo-code of the ScriptEventRegistry